MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ## Clean up after migration

-With the migration complete, the SmartHotel360 app is running on an Azure VM and the SmartHotel360 database is available in the Azure SQL Managed Instance.
+With the migration complete, the SmartHotel360 application is running on an Azure VM and the SmartHotel360 database is available in the Azure SQL Managed Instance.

 Now, Contoso needs to do the following cleanup tasks: